-The quick answer is that you want to wrap the brisket after 5-6 hours of smoking at 250F when it hits an internal temperature of 150F.
+The quick answer for “When to wrap a brisket?” is: Wrap the brisket after 5-6 hours of smoking at 250F when the internal temperature of the brisket reaches 160F.

 Why You Want to Wrap Briskets